-16.1 Tra affic Committee Meeting Minutes - November 17, 2016 249 It is s recommended that: 1.
-The Traffic Committee Minutes of November 17th, 2016, BE RECEIVED ; 2.
-The first 4 parking spaces, on the north side of Richmond Street east of Sandwich Street, BE DESIGNATED as 15 minute parking; 3.
-White Crescent, Kentucky Avenue, and States Avenue, BE APPROVED to be signed as alternate monthly parking; 4.
-The request from St Joseph's School for a speed reduction on County Road 8 adjacent to the school be sent to the County of Essex for their consideration; 5.
-The request for a reduced speed limit in and around the area of 5900 Concession 5 North BE DENIED ; 6.
-No Parking signs BE ERECTED on the north side of Whelan Avenue and on the north side of McLellan Avenue; and, 7.
-The request for a 3 way stop at Knobb Hill Drive and Texas Road BE DENIED .
-16.2 Dra ainage Board Meeting Minutes - February 8, 2017 254 It is s recommended that: 1.
-The Drainage Board Meeting Minutes of February 8, 2017, BE RECEIVED ; and, 2.
-By-law 2017-13 being a by-law to provide for the New Residential Access Culvert over the South 7th Concession Drain for Jon Marwood Parks based on the Drainage Report by RC Spencer
+16.1 Traffic Committee Meeting Minutes - November 17, 2016

+- 1. The Traffic Committee Minutes of November 17th, 2016, BE RECEIVED; - 2.
+The first 4 parking spaces, on the north side of Richmond Street east of Sandwich Street, BE DESIGNATED as 15 minute parking; - 3.
+White Crescent, Kentucky Avenue, and States Avenue, BE APPROVED to be signed as alternate monthly parking; - The request from St Joseph's School for a speed reduction on County Road 8 adjacent to the school be sent to the County of Essex for their consideration; - 5.
+The request for a reduced speed limit in and around the area of 5900 Concession 5 North BE DENIED; - 6.
+No Parking signs BE ERECTED on the north side of Whelan Avenue and on the north side of McLellan Avenue; and, - 7.
+The request for a 3 way stop at Knobb Hill Drive and Texas Road BE DENIED.

+16.2 Drainage Board Meeting Minutes - February 8, 2017

-Associates Inc., be provisionally adopted by giving first and second reading and the Mayor and Clerk BE AUTHORIZED to sign same.
+- 1. The Drainage Board Meeting Minutes of February 8, 2017, BE RECEIVED; and, - By-law 2017-13 being a by-law to provide for the New Residential Access Culvert over the South 7th Concession Drain for Jon Marwood Parks based on the Drainage Report by RC Spencer Associates Inc., be provisionally adopted by giving first and second reading and the Mayor and Clerk BE AUTHORIZED to sign same.